rjhoppe/docker-ref/basic-cli.md

 docker history [container/image name]
 ```
 Passing args to a Docker container at buildtime

+Note: DO NOT pass secrets this way as they will be in plaintext
 ```
 docker build --build-arg [add arguments here] -t [container name] .
 ```